-Light year in Italian – Let’s break this up!
+Light year in Italian – Let’s break it down!

 Anno luce is made up of two words.

 What’s an anno luce?
 It is not a period of time, a periodo di tempo, but a distance, una distanza.

-It is basically the distance that light travels in a year.
-It is known that the speed of light is around 300.000.000 m/s, which you would read in Italian as trecento milioni di metri al secondo, three hundred million meters per second.
+It is basically the distance that light travels in one year.
+It is known that the speed of light is about 300.000.000 m/s, which you would read in Italian as trecento milioni di metri al secondo, three hundred million meters per second.

 Because the universe is so vast, astronomical distances are calculated in light years, anni luce.

-anni luci in Italian as a plural, because luce is used as an uncountable noun here.
+anni luci in Italian in the plural because luce is used here as an uncountable noun.

-If you want to ask what the distance between this and that object is, you can ask…
+If you want to ask how far is the distance between this and that object, you can ask…

 Qual è la distanza da/tra…?